Usmanov retained as world fencing boss despite sanctions – DW – 11/30/2024

 "I am very pleased that we were able to show that the support for Mr. Usmanov is not unanimous.
 In the Nordic and Baltic countries we are united in our views and this is important."

-The reelection of Usmanov also drew criticism from Ukraine, with the country's sports minister Matviy Bidny saying he was "outraged" by the news.
+The reelection of Usmanov also drew criticism from Ukraine, with the country's sports minister Matviy Bidnyi saying he was "outraged" by the news.

 "Alisher Usmanov is an oligarch close to the Russian dictator, subject to international sanctions, and a sponsor of the war against Ukraine," Bidny said on social media.